-The Senate Commerce Committee recently approved a bill that would expand the Board from three members to five and increase our responsibilities as part of an STB reauthorization bill.
+As you may know, the Commerce Committee approved a bill that would expand the Board from three members to five and increase our responsibilities as part of an STB reauthorization bill.

 The House Transportation and Infrastructure Committee is also looking at reauthorizing legislation.